State of the Teutonic Order: Papal edicts

 Konrad of Masovia had already called a crusade against the Old Prussians in 1208, but it was not successful.
 Konrad, acting on the advice of Christian, first bishop of Prussia, established the Order of Dobrzyń, a small group of 15 knights.
 The Order, however, was soon defeated and, in reaction, Konrad called on the Pope for yet another crusade and for help from the Teutonic Knights.
 As a result, several edicts called for crusades against the Old Prussians.
 The crusades, involving many of Europe's knights, lasted for sixty years.

 In 1211, Andrew II of Hungary enfeoffed the Teutonic Knights with the Burzenland.
 In 1225, Andrew II expelled the Teutonic Knights from Transylvania, and they had to transfer to the Baltic Sea.

 Early in 1224, Emperor Frederick II announced at Catania that Livonia, Prussia with Sambia, and a number of neighboring provinces were under imperial immediacy.
 This decree subordinated the provinces directly to the Roman Catholic Church and the Holy Roman Emperor as opposed to being under the jurisdiction of local rulers.
 At the end of 1224, Pope Honorius III announced to all Christendom his appointment of Bishop William of Modena as the Papal Legate for Livonia, Prussia, and other countries.

 As a result of the Golden Bull of Rimini in 1226 and the Papal Bull of Rieti of 1234, Prussia came into the Teutonic Order's possession.
 The Knights began the Prussian Crusade in 1230.

-Under their governance, woodlands were cleared and marshlands made arable, upon which many cities and villages were founded, including Marienburg (Malbork) and Königsberg (Kaliningrad).
+Under their governance, large areas of broadleaf forest were cleared for cultivation, swamps were drained to create farmland, and the population of the teutonic state increased after the Crusades, especially with the construction of cities.
+It is estimated that at the beginning of the 14th century, the population of the Order's state was around 220,000 inhabitants, composed of a mix of Prussian, Slavic, and German ethnicities.
+Brickyards were built and their production (bricks, tiles) was largely used on site, often for Teutonic fortifications.

+In addition, mills such as Wielki Młyn (“Great Mill”), built in 1350, were constructed, and in important cities such as Danzig, religious orders built churches and monasteries.